San José International Airport

 Both on-demand and pre-arranged taxi services are availble from San Jose airport, from both terminals.
 Expect to pay a minimum fee of $15, which includes the first three miles (5km) and the airport service fee of $1.50.
 Beyond that, the metered rates is $3 per mile.
 Anticipate to pay anywhere from $18-20 to get to downtown San Jose, or $140-150 to downtown San Francisco.

 A courtesy shuttle connects terminals A and B and the parkings lots, running every 10-15 minutes, 24 hours a day.

 Facilities at the airport include several restaurants and cafés, wifi access, a gift shop, ATMs, bureaux de change, a shoeshine stand, fax and telephone facilities.
 Facilities for the disabled are good.

 Short-term parking at San José International Airport starts at $2 per half hour and goes up to $30 per day.
 Economy parking is $22 per day, and Economy Lot 1 has a daily rate of $15.

 Flights to San José International Airport are available via Alaska Airlines, American Airlines, American Eagle, Delta, Hawaiian Airlines, JetBlue, Southwest, United, US Airways and Volaris.

-The airport offers free wifi.
+The airport offers free wifi in all terminals.